lifaon74/common-classes/src/debug/observables-v5/subscribe-function/from/promise/from-promise-factory/from-promise-factory.md

 The promise factory is a function which receives an AbortSignal and returns a Promise.

-Thew AbortSignal is aborted when the subscription is unsubscribed and if the Promise is not resolved (fulfilled or rejected).
+The AbortSignal is aborted when the subscription is unsubscribed and if the Promise is not resolved (fulfilled or rejected).
 This signal should be used to cancel any pending work (ex: `fetch`, or any pending async task).

 The SubscribeFunction emits values in the form of Notifications: